ikatsov/tensor-house/README.md

-Models from Introduction to Algorithmic Marketing book
+Models from Introduction to Algorithmic Marketing book, as well as more advanced marketng and pricing models.

 Book's website - https://algorithmicweb.wordpress.com/